apinf/docs/docs/ideas/showing-api-quality-and-reliability.md

 # Ideas for API quality and reliabity in Apinf

-This document contains ideas from a workshop that was held in order to improve the user experience of Apinf platform related to API quality, reliability.  if the Apinf catalog contains a large amount of apis that do not work at all, but the owners have neglected to remove them from the catalog, the users may get a bad impression of Apinf platform itself.
+This document contains ideas from a workshop that was held in order to improve the user experience of Apinf platform related to API quality, reliability.
+If the Apinf catalog contains a large amount of apis that do not work at all, but the owners have neglected to remove them from the catalog, the users may get a bad impression of Apinf platform itself.
 The same also applies if the catalog includes a lot of testing apis, but users have no way of knowing that they have been created only for testing purposes.

 ##Ideas for improving the platform